signaldatascience/R-curriculum/src/week4/day4/clustering.md

 Although only two iterations of the process are shown, the positions of the cluster centers will eventually converge.

 *K*-means clustering is a method which implicitly minimizes within-cluster variance, which is defined using the Euclidean distance!
-As such, if non-Euclidean distance functions are used for computing cluster assignments and centroids in $K$-means clustering, the algorithm is not guaranteed to converge.
-As such, it is almost always used on continuous data.[^con] Thankfully, our protein consumption data is continuous!
+As such, if non-Euclidean distance functions are used for computing cluster assignments and centroids in $K$-means clustering, the algorithm is not guaranteed to converge.[^bad] As such, it is almost always used on continuous data.[^con] Thankfully, our protein consumption data is continuous!

+[^bad]: For some intuition into why this is the case, consider, say, binary data: if your data points are all located at $(\pm 1, \pm 1, \pm 1)$, your centroids are probably going to be in strange positions relative to your data.

 [^con]: You can however [transform cosine distances into Euclidean distances](http://stats.stackexchange.com/a/81494/115666); in general, you can *sometimes* make other distance metrics work with $K$-means clustering.
+However, you might not necessarily *want* to!

 Using `kmeans()`
 ----------------